-- 6.9.5 The most recent Gypsy and Traveller Site Needs Assessment (GTAA 2017)(20) came to the conclusion that Darlington Borough is well catered for in terms of supply for Gypsy and Traveller pitches.
-An annual need of 1 pitch per 5 years was identified from 2017-2022.
-The need could be met by extending Honeypot Lane by adding neighbouring unused allotment land to the south of the site. - 6.9.6 Further need arises for residential pitches in the period of 2022-2037 which has been calculated on a projection basis of 46 pitches, an annualised need of 3 pitches. - 6.9.7 A need for 6-8 plots for Travelling Showpeople has been identified in the Local Plan Period until 2037.
+- 6.9.5 The most recent Gypsy and Traveller Site Needs Assessment (GTAA 2017) (23) came to the conclusion that Darlington Borough is well catered for in terms of supply for Gypsy and Traveller pitches.
+An annual need of 1 pitch per 5 years was identified from 2017-2022. - 6.9.6 Further need arises for residential pitches in the period of 2022-2037 which has been calculated on a projection basis of 46 pitches, an annualised need of 3 pitches.
+A need for 6-8 plots for Travelling Showpeople has been identified in the Local Plan Period until 2037. - 6.9.7 A need for 6-8 plots for Travelling Showpeople has been identified in the Local Plan Period until 2037.